jbrjake/caturlog/README.md

 * I want the table view to be resizable horizontally
 * I want the image table views to have slightly rounded corners
 * I want to document the codebase
+* Don't update table selection when the new one would be the same as the old one, to prevent jerky looking reloads
+	* This actually has a lot of overhead--since the table is populated with bindings, the only way to know if the predicate query results will be different is to do a trial run against the moc before assigning the predicate to the array controller.

 ### Version 1.0: Crowd-tagging